Rhyngoh/Bootstrap-Portfolio/README.md

 + Jiffy Giphy API
 + Liri Bot

-Each of the pages has a right side panel containing other ways to contact me via Github, LinkedIn, and Stack Overflow
+Each of the pages has a footer containing ways to contact me via Github, LinkedIn, and Stack Overflow

 ___